tgrossb/Ava/README.md

 - [X] Error highlighting in `java` command output
 - [X] Integrated project configuration file editing
 - [ ] Smart compiling to avoid repeased compiling for large projects
+- [X] Supports parameters for the Java command

 ## Versions ##
 Developement has been split into two streams, one is a bash script implementation, and the other is written in python.
 The bash version is currently functional, but there are still functions I would like to